Asa Hutchinson formally launches 2024 presidential campaign

 “The last thing that we need is another Joe Biden-Donald Trump race in 2024, so if you don’t accept that proposition that you have to yield, then you have to get in there and fight,” he continued.

-The former governor will face an uphill climb in the primary, which has been dominated by Trump and Florida Gov. Ron DeSantis (R ), who has yet to officially jump into the race.
+The former governor will face an uphill climb in the primary, which has been dominated by Trump and Florida Gov. Ron DeSantis (R), who has yet to officially jump into the race.
 A Quinnipiac University survey released last month shows the former Arkansas governor registering at less than 1 percent in support from Republican voters.
-Trump, on the other hand, led the field with 47 percent support, while DeSantis followed at 33 percent.
+Trump led the field with 47 percent support, while DeSantis followed at 33 percent.